wp-plugins/combine-js/readme.txt

 1. This is a screenshot of the Combine JS settings page.

 == Changelog ==

+= 1.7 =
+* Fixed issue related to moving all js to footer and ignore files.

 = 1.6 =
 * Changed explode to regex split for ignore list based on feedback from ckgrafico.